 Remote or In-house?

-The answer to this question is critical in your search for the perfect candidate to add to your development team.
-There are many considerations to look at when deciding on a remote front-end developer.
+The answer to this question is critical in your search for the perfect candidate to add to your frontend development team.
+There are many considerations to look at when deciding on a remote Front-end developer.
 We’ve created a section below on how to decide between in-house and agency front-end development teams to help you answer this question.

-How Many Developers Do You Need?
+How Many Front-end Developers Do You Need?

-Another important recruitment goal you need to determine from the onset is the number of front-end developers you’ll need.
-Whether you need an entry level front-end developer, a junior level front-end developer or a lead front-end developer.
+Another important recruitment goal you need to determine from the onset is the number of Front-end developers you’ll need.
+Whether you need an entry-level Front-end developer, a junior level Front-end developer or a lead Front-end developer.
 It depends upon many factors including the length of your project, complexity level, project scope and most importantly - your budget.

 You’ll need to recruit a candidate that not only understands code but is also able to adapt to your culture.
 Hence, set your recruitment goals from the very beginning.

 If there’s one blessing the digital revolution brought, it’s the increase in the number of people with tech skills - particularly coding skills.
 However, there’s a caveat as it has become difficult to separate self-taught chancers from trained and certified professionals.

 However, self-taught or trained, there’s one quality you need to look for in any candidate - professionalism.
 So how do you ensure your next Front-end developer tol be a professional?